 There are six models in the Specialized Roubaix lineup based on its groupset setup.
 It’s also available in S-Works frameset only.

-Specialized Roubaix models lineup
+Specialized Roubaix vs others

 More reading : Shimano Dura-Ace Di2 (R9200) vs Ultegra Di2 (R8100)